Goob-Station/goobsite/src/content/posts/changelog01/index.md

 # Changelog 01: This is only the beginning!
 ## Since the last changelog was posted here, so much has happened...

-### - Space Station 14 was featured at the PC Gamer Show, with Goob taking most of the new players dubbed, "pctiders".
-### - We hit 1,000 people in our Discord, and 12,000 unique players on the server
+### - Space Station 14 was featured at the PC Gamer Show, gaining traction to both Goob and SS14 as a whole, we've hit over 1,000 people in our Discord, and 12,000 unique players on the server.
-The pctide hit us, and it hit us hard.
+The PC Tide (influx of players from PC Gamer Show) hit us, and it hit us hard.
 During the first day we maxed out our playercount at 100, leading it to be upped to 250.
 Due to some hosting issues it was capped at 140 for another day.
 By the third day it was fixed but the tide was dying down, and we reached a max player count of 187.
 Among the hordes of new players we also had to deal with insistent raiders and DDoS attempts, but thanks to our lovely staff team putting all hands on deck, we managed to survive.
-The entire week of pctide was a learning experience for us as well, leading us to redefine a lot of our internal infrastructure.
-Through all the mess of it though, we've reached a perfect example of what we want the Goobstation experience to be, a mix of chaos and roleplay that leads to a experience more like SS13.
+The entire week of PC Tide was a learning experience for us as well, leading us to redefine a lot of our internal infrastructure.
+Through all the mess of it though, we've got a great example of what we want the Goobstation experience to be, a mix of chaos and roleplay that leads to a experience more like SS13.
+(I've included some videos below that I think are great examples of this.)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lNwtheHGCHg?si=rgXt_YAQKk0P-Tf0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wIkmv5qA-Uw?si=8H65CQdemvJ1nyo0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/sqQ8rkj1rQs?si=TR2lmusDkiaEzGpI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### - The repo was completely refactored to fit new conventions
 This was a personal goal of mine, the repo was previously a mess of content put direclty into the repo.
 Finding and porting all this content was hell and took forever, but we now use folder schemas similar to Nyano/Delta which has made merging upstream much less of a headache.